lukasroegner/homebridge-nello/README.md

 ## Installation

-You can create a new dedicated nello.io account so that your personal name is not shown in the nello activity log for actions that HomeKit executes.
-However, you can also use your own credentials for the plugin.
+I recommend you to create a new dedicated nello.io account in order to prevent doubled notification if you open the door over HomeKit.
+It's also possible to use your own account with this plugin.

 Install the plugin via npm: